garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ### High Performance Computing Service (HPC)
 - A cluster of hundreds/thousands of servers with fast connections to boost computing capacity
-- **AWS ParallelCluster** is an AWS supported cluster manager tool that makes it easier to deploy and manage HPC clusters on AWS
+- **AWS ParallelCluster** is an AWS-supported cluster manager tool that makes it easier to deploy and manage HPC clusters on AWS

 #### Nitro System
 - Combination of dedicated hardware and lightweight hypervisor enabling faster innovation and enhanced security.
 All new EC2 instances use the Nitro System